awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-scope-json-line.md

 + *label attribute\-metadata* – Errors for the label attribute metadata\.
 See `bounding-box-metadata` in the example\.
 + *image* – Errors not related to the label attribute, annotation, and label attribute metadata fields\.

-For more information, see [Object Localization in Manifest Files](cd-manifest-files-object-detection.md)\.
+For more information, see [Object localization in manifest files](cd-manifest-files-object-detection.md)\.

 ```
 {